Seals of the Court of Appeals and Superior Court

 An appeal to the DC Court of Appeals (DCCA) is a new step in your case.
 The DCCA reviews what the trial court or agency decided to determine whether the trial court or agency made a mistake.
 Generally, the DCCA focuses on whether the trial judge or agency correctly applied the law.
 The DCCA usually accepts the trial court’s or agency’s findings of fact and determinations about who to believe.
 The DCCA does not accept evidence or documents that were not put into the record at the trial or agency proceedings.

-An Appeal has three basic stages:
+An appeal has three basic stages:

 During these steps, you must follow the DC Court of Appeals Rules.